manoel-neto-morais/test-backend-nodejs/README.md

 <h1>Backend Analyst Candidate Testing</h1>

-An active mongodb instance is required to receive the creation of the 'apianotaai' collection
+*An active mongodb instance is required to receive the creation of the 'apianotaai' collection or change the connection string in server.js*

 ```sh